This information is for people renting privately in Northern Ireland.

 Ending a default six month tenancy

 When you enter into a tenancy without agreeing on an end date, the law says it must last for at least six months.
 If you want to leave before the end of the six months, you must give your landlord at least 28 days' written notice.
 You will still be responsible for paying rent until the end of the six months.
-As a result, your landlord will be entitled to keep an amount of your deposit to cover the rent.
+Your landlord may be entitled to keep an amount of your deposit to cover the rent.

 Unwinding a tenancy